metin/ProAngularJS-Repo/README.md

 012-hello-angularjs: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 up to the "Using Modules to Organize Code" section.

-013-hello-angularjs-refactoring: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 up to the "Using Modules to Organize Code" section.
+013-hello-angularjs-refactoring: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 from "Using Modules to Organize Code" section the end.
+It also illustrates some basic concepts about the module lifecycle, by displaying in the console some messages that can be used to see how a constant value can be injected in the different phases of the module lifecycle.